 The ALS Ice Bucket Challenge was a tremendous event in our Association’s history, raising $115 million in the summer of 2014.
 Not only did it bring awareness to this devastating disease, it importantly spurred a huge increase in our research budget.
 Since the IBC, we have committed over $96.4 million toward our mission, including over $84 million in research projects.

 The ALS Association is committed to transparency in how donor dollars are helping to fuel efforts to find treatments and a cure for the disease.
 Below, you will find links and dollar figures associated with all of the projects and initiatives announced by The ALS Association that we have committed to fund using money raised during the 2014 ALS Ice Bucket Challenge.

-We are committed to maximizing all donations from the ALS IBC and beyond by partnering with other organizations to fund research, along with tremendous efforts by volunteers.
-It is important to keep up the momentum to continue to fund the most promising ALS research all over the world!
+Along with receiving tremendous help from volunteers, we are committed to maximizing all donations from the Ice Bucket Challenge and beyond by partnering with other organizations to fund the most promising ALS research all over the world.